mikhaidn/InternetOfThingsCS498/Labs/Lab1-Self-Driving-Car-Base/README.md

-# Lab 1 - IoT Self-Driving-CarBase
+ma# Lab 1 - IoT Self-Driving-CarBase
 **TLDR:** Use a Raspberry Pi to create the internal system for an object detecting car to avoid collision.
 Once you're done, in your own words you should be able to describe what is a VN in a car, how it is an IoT system, conceptually understand how that abstracts to IoT networks in general.

 **Deliverables:**